tom-howard/ros2/docs/course/part6.md

 1. Next, think about conditions where the line can't initially be seen...

     As you know, the angular velocity is determined by considering the `cy` component of a colour blob representing the line.
 What happens in situations where the blob of colour isn't there though?
 What influence would this have on the Control Signals that are calculated by the proportional controller?
-To consider this further, try launching the robot in the same arena but in a different location instead, and think about how you might approach this situation:
+To consider this further, try launching the robot in the same arena but with a different starting pose, and think about how you might approach this situation:

-    ***
-    **TERMINAL 1:**
-    ```bash
+    ```txt
-    ros2 launch tuos_simulations line_following.launch.py x_pos:=3 y_pos:=-3 yaw:=0
+    ros2 launch tuos_simulations line_following.launch.py \
+        x_pose:=-3 y_pose:=-3 yaw:=-1.57
     ```
-    ***

 1. Finally, what happens when the robot reaches the finish line?
 How could you add additional functionality to ensure that the robot stops when it reaches this point?
 What features of the arena could you use to trigger this?